 The management and control of the production and provision of SLE transfer services is described in general terms in reference [1].
-Figure 2-3 shows an example operational scenario and the related binding of RCF transfer service ports and SLE management ports.
-This scenario shows an SLE Complex with one Return Space Link Processing SLE-FG instance and one Return Frame Processing SLE-FG instance providing two instances of RCF service to an MDOS.
+Figure 2-3 shows an example operational scenario and the related binding of RAF transfer service ports and SLE management ports.
+This scenario shows an SLE Complex with one Return Space Link Processing SLE-FG instance providing two instances of RAF service to a Mission Data Operations System.

-NOTE - Although not shown in this scenario, other combinations are possible.
-For example, it is also possible to have several RFP-FG instances, each consuming a different RAF channel and each providing one or more instances of service.
-It is also possible for the RSLP-FG and the RFP-FG to be located in different SLE Complexes.
-In such a case, the RAF channel would be provided to the RFP-FG via an RAF transfer service instance.
+NOTE - Although not shown in this scenario, many other combinations are possible.
+For example, it is also possible to have several SLE-FG instances, each consuming a different physical channel and each providing one or more instances of service.

-Figure 2-3: Example of the Management and Provision of RCF Service
+Figure 2-3: Example of the Management and Provision of RAF Service